Skip to Content

 There are waterfalls, rainforests, and beautiful vistas of the Pacific Ocean along this road.
 The drive takes about four to five hours due to the slow speed of traffic.

-One of the best things to do on is to visit the Waianapanapa State Park, which has black sand and hiking trails to explore.
-Families can even camp overnight!
+One of the best things to do on Maui is to visit the Waianapanapa State Park, which has black sand and hiking trails to explore.
+You can even camp overnight!

 The best place to stay, and also where all the magic happens for families staying in Maui, is at the resorts at Ka’anapali.